BMW 5 Series (G30): Equipment

 The M Sport Package has been available for order since March 2017.
-In addition to the standard color palette (with the exception of Jet Black and Glacier Silver), the M Sport Package includes an exclusive color option: Carbon Black metallic.
+In addition to the standard colour palette (with the exception of Jet Black and Glacier Silver), the M Sport Package includes an exclusive colour option: Carbon Black metallic.
 The front and rear apron styling are unique to the M Sport models, while the suspension is lowered compared the standard setup.
 Optionally available for the M Sport Package is the M Sport brakes with blue-painted calipers.
 On the interior, front sport seats in combination cloth/Alcantara is fitted as standard, with leather and comfort front seats available as optional equipment.
 Another unique feature to the M Sport models is the M Sport multifunction leather steering wheel.
 Standard wheels include 18-inch 5 double-spoke wheels or 19-inch 10 double-spoke wheels.